 Was she an artist?
 Could the brush have served another purpose?

 It may be irrelevant to the discussion, but I should mention that I bought the cabinet card from a dealer in England.
-The young woman could have given it to a British friend, or could even have been from Britain herself.
-That said, it’s entirely possible that the photo was purchased by a collector in Britain sometime in the past 115+ years and that I simply repatriated it.
+The young woman could have given it to a British friend.
+Perhaps she went to Britain to study art?
+It’s also possible that the photo was purchased by a collector in Britain sometime in the past 115+ years and that I simply repatriated it.

 Emporia is home to Emporia State University, established in 1863 as the Kansas State Normal School.
 According to a page at Emporia State University Special Collections and Archives, Stephen H. Waite (1836-1906) worked as a professional photographer in that town for 21 years, retiring about 1902.